rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

 Grabbing a Stellar Model
 ========================

-The next step is to grab a stellar model for GYRE to work with.
-There are a number of models provided beneath the :file:`{$GYRE_DIR}/models` directory; the following commands will copy a MESA model for a :math:`5\,\Msun` SPB star into your working directory:
+The next step is to grab the stellar model.
+There are a number of example models provided in the :file:`{$GYRE_DIR}/models` directory;
+the following commands will copy a MESA model for a :math:`5\,\Msun` SPB star into your working directory:

 .. substitution-prompt:: bash